dell/csm-operator/tests/README.md

   - Authorization V2 scenarios only support PowerFlex
   - Upgrade from Authorization V1 to V2 is not supported.
 Only V1 to other V1 versions is allowed.

+### HBNFS Prerequisites

+If running the HBNFS e2e tests, further setup must be done:

+- On each of the worker nodes, setup the nfs-server service and ensure that mounting with nfs4 is enabled.
+- Install the `sshpass` command on the VM which the tests are being run.
+- Update the password within `scripts/node_credential` to the password of the worker nodes (this assumes that all nodes share the same password).
+- During e2e exection specify the `hbnfs` flag.
+Otherwise, the tests won't run on its own due to the above prerequisite.

 ## Run

 The tests are run by the `run-e2e-test.sh` script in the `tests/e2e` directory.